mike99mac/minimy-mike99mac/README.md

 ### Prepare on Linux

-If you have a Linux system with an SD card reader, you can use **``rpi-imager``**.
+If you have a Linux box with an SD card reader, you can use **``rpi-imager``**.
 To do so, perform the following tasks.
 - Put a micro-SD card into an SD adapter.
 - Plug the SD adapter into the card reader.
-- Download and install rpi-imager.
+- Download and install the tool.

     **``$ sudo apt-get install -y rpi-imager``**